jefersonlemos/kubernetes-playground/Services, Load Balancing and Networking/ingress-controller/aws-load-balancer-controller/README.md

 I didn't see significant differeces running the tests with or without the `OR` condition.
 The results and perception during the tests look very similar.
 Important to mention that I ran from my local computer, using `hey` and there were no real traffic in that specific ALB.

+PS: I decided to run the same test against the same ALB but now with 13 rules, and the results are pretty similar.

 # References